+Middle School:

-Middle School: The Middle School Student Government (MSSG) plans rec nights and parties and helps in the organization and presentation of Middle School Recognition Day.
-MSSG also supports some local charities and helps in the food drives.
-Representatives are elected from each class, and officers are elected in an all-middle-school election.
+The Middle School Student Government (MSSG) is open to all interested students in grades 6-8.
+MSSG plans rec nights, and the annual middle school dance, and helps in the organization and presentation of Middle School Recognition Day.
+Each year MSSG also chooses to complete a fundraiser for a local charity.